Maria Teresa of the Eucharistic Jesus

-Maria Dulce Rodrigues dos Santos (20 January 1901 – 8 January 1972) was a Brazilian nun and the founder of the Little Missionary Sisters of Mary Immaculate.
-She assumed the name of Maria Teresa of the Eucharistic Jesus after she had become a nun.
+Maria Dulce Rodrigues dos Santos (religious name: Maria Teresa of the Eucharistic Jesus; 20 January 1901 – 8 January 1972) was a Brazilian nun and the founder of the Little Missionary Sisters of Mary Immaculate.

 Pope Francis recognized her life of heroic virtue and proclaimed her to be Venerable on 3 April 2014.

 Life

 Maria Dulce Rodrigues dos Santos was born in 1901 in Brazil.
 She decided to consecrate herself to God and became a nun.
 She assumed the name of "Maria Teresa of the Eucharistic Jesus" after admittance.

 She established the Little Missionary Sisters of Mary Immaculate with a focus on the Blessed Virgin Mary while catering to the needs of those who were underprivileged, ailing and poor.